Who has qualified for Women's EURO, who can join them?

 - Denmark won 3-1 in November in Italy, who had not lost at home in five years, to ensure qualification and clinched the group with a 0-0 draw in the 1 December return.

 - Italy will finish second; they will qualify as a best runner-up if they beat Israel by six goals or more.
 They will definitely go into the play-offs if they do not beat Israel or only win by a 1-0 scoreline.
-In the case of any other victory of below a six-goal margin, whether Italy are a best runner-up will depend on the outcome of Group E.
+In the case of any other victory of below a six-goal margin, Italy's required margin of victory will depend on Finland's result against Scotland on Tuesday.

 Group C